dcunited001/dcunited001.github.io/_posts/2017-09-21-speed-of-thought-illusion-of-separation.md

 and potentially linked to its instantiations in various networks and spaces.
 To distinguish it from common connotations of data, it's pluralized here as datums.
-Here, iota refers to datum instantiations in spaces and networks as singleton types.
+Here, iota refers to datum instantiations in spaces and networks, where each iota is a singleton type.

 #### The Way that can be told of is not an unvarying way;